State and Local Policy Database

 Buildings Summary List All

-Colorado is a home-rule state, but under state statute (House Bill 19-1260), local jurisdictions are required to adopt one of the three most recent versions of the International Energy Conservation Code at a minimum, upon updating any other building code.
-As of May 2021, 86% of Colorado's population is on the 2012, 2015 or 2018 IECC.
-More than 2.7 million Coloradans, or 48% of the state's population, live in a jurisdiction that has adopted the 2018 IECC.
-More than 60 jurisdictions have adopted the 2018 IECC so far, with many more in the process or under consideration.
+Colorado is a home-rule state, but under state statute (House Bill 19-1260), local jurisdictions are required to adopt one of the three most recent versions of the International Energy Conservation Code at a minimum, upon updating any other building code, with more stringent codes as time progresses.
+As of November 2024, nearly 97% of Colorado's population is on the 2015, 2018, or 2021 IECC.

 Additional information on Colorado building energy codes can be found here